Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 It’s a bit of a mess regarding digital storage terminologies.
 That said, here’s the breakdown:

-First and foremost, we have a physical storage device often referred to as a drive—like a hard drive (HDD) or a solid-state drive (SSD).
-But it can also be called a disc, or a disk.
+First and foremost, we have a physical storage device, often referred to as a drive, such as a hard drive (HDD) or a solid-state drive (SSD).
+But this device can also be called a disc, or a disk.

-That said, “disk” and “disc” refer to the same thing; it’s always the physical device that holds your data.
+That said, “disk” and “disc” refer to the same thing: the physical device that holds your data.
 “Drive,” on the other hand, is a bit more complicated.
 Hold that thought!

-A disc comes with unallocated space, which can be turned into a partition or partitions.
+A disc comes with unallocated space, or raw storage, that can be turned into one or more partitions.
 In the raw state, a partition is sometimes called a volume.

-Once formatted (no longer “raw”,) it can now be referred to as a drive, which is why we have the drive letters within the Windows operating system, as mentioned above.
+Once formatted (no longer “raw”), the partition can be referred to as a drive, as in Windows drive letters mentioned above.

 Volume vs. storage pool: A storage pool, often used in a storage server (such as NAS), generally consists of one or multiple disks in a RAID configuration.
-It’s a raw storage unit on which users can create one or multiple volumes that hold network shared folders.
+It’s a raw storage unit where users can create one or more volumes that hold network shared folders.

 So, again, “drive” is where it gets confusing.
-That’s because the term is used to call both a formatted volume—a common yet intangible concept—and a physical storage device that you can hold in your hand.
+That’s because the term is used to refer to both a formatted volume—a familiar yet intangible concept—and a physical storage device you can hold in your hand.
 Here’s a recap:

-One thing is significant, though: out of a physical disk, you can create one or multiple partitions.
+So far, the main takeaway is this: on a physical disk, you can create one or more logical partitions.

 Again, a brand-new disc generally comes with unallocated space.
 You first need to partition it using one of the two popular partition types: GUID Partition Table (GPT) and Master Book Record (MBR).